mjeffe/trackaler/README-setup.md

 ## Permission Issues

-Starting on Ubuntu 22.04, I only installed docker desktop.
+Starting on Ubuntu 22.04, I installed `docker` and `docker desktop`, but nothing else (no apache, php, mysql, etc).
 It seems there are permission issues in the containers which I have not been able to resolve.
 This issue may have something to do with it: https://github.com/laravel/sail/issues/548

 Switch the context to use `docker engine` running the following command: `docker context use default`